ltelab/disdrodb/README.md

 DISDRODB is part of an international joint effort to index, collect and homogenize drop size distribution (DSD) data from around the world.

 The DISDRODB project also aims to establish a global standard for sharing disdrometer observations.
-Built on FAIR data principles and Climate & Forecast (CF) conventions, DISDRODB standards facilitates the processing, analysis, and visualization of disdrometer data.
+Built on FAIR data principles and Climate & Forecast (CF) conventions, DISDRODB standards facilitate the processing, analysis and visualization of disdrometer data.

 ## ℹ️ Software Overview